Home / All Recipes / Indonesian / Ayam Sambal Matah Bali - Pan Fried Chicken with Balinese Salsa

 - 2 lemongrass, peeled to get only the tender white part, thinly sliced

-- 15 shallots, peeled and washed with drinking water, thinly sliced
+- 150 gram shallots, peeled and washed with drinking water, thinly sliced

-- 1 teaspoon toasted shrimp paste (Indonesian: terasi), or substitute with fish sauce
+- 1 teaspoon terasi/shrimp paste, or 1 tablespoon fish sauce

 - 1/2 teaspoon salt

 - 1 lime, juice and zest

 - Pan-fried chicken

 - a pair of boneless skinless chicken breast